List of Sword Art Online characters: Medina Orthinanos

 Medina is the ninth-generation head of the Orthinanos Family, a family of second-rank nobles.
-She became the head of the Orthinanos family after her father was killed in a tragic accident.
+She became the head of the family after her father was killed in a tragic accident.
 Her and her family are labeled as "defects", and as such, she aims to become an Integrity Knight so that she can clear the tarnished legacy of the Orthinanos name.